 Iñárritu collaborated with Academy Award-winning cinematographer Emmanuel Lubezki, producer Mary Parent, and ILMxLAB to create CARNE y ARENA.
 It premiered at the 70th Cannes Film Festival as the first virtual reality project in the festival’s history, earned an honorary Oscar, and is now touring the world.

 Free tickets will be released every two weeks through October.
-The allotment for September 1-15 will go on sale September 1 at 8am.
+(Halloween may be your last chance to see it.)
+The allotment for the last half of October will be available on October 15 at 8am sharp.

 - When you’re signing up for a timeslot, have your ideal dates and times ready—you’ll have to choose quickly!
 (Times are 9am-9pm, seven days a week.)
 Since each VR adventure is solo, getting a group together will require advance and real-time coordination.